If you need power that you can rely upon and you have regular access to sunlight, then you should consider looking for the best solar generator.

 Goal Zero Yeti 400 Solar Generator

-One of the top choices for solar generators is the Goal Zero Yeti 400 – it’s 29 lbs. which means that it is a substantially larger model than our previous two choices but it will also happily provide 600 Watts and 300 Watts respectively with up to 7 concurrent devices!
+One of the top choices for solar generators is the Goal Zero Yeti 400 – it’s 29 lbs.
+This means that it is a substantially larger model than our previous two choices but it will also happily provide 600 Watts and 300 Watts respectively with up to 7 concurrent devices!

 It also has an excellent LCD display which lets you set up and monitor the power consumption which is very handy, indeed.